 The reality of racism

 You know, even though those comments absolutely shattered my head and heart, I still tried to believe ignorance was the issue here.
-That if these folks just knew more about other cultures, they would realise we were no harm to anyone.
-We are human.
+That if these folks just knew more about other cultures and races, they would realise we were really no different to them and certainly no harm to anyone.
+We are human, too.
 We should have the same rights.
 Then the day came where a drunk man stood opposite me and asked a friend, in reference to me, if “it was aboriginal?”
-“It.”
+It.

 I can’t put into words how that made me feel.
 Somewhere between absolute blind fury and wanting to curl up and die right then and there.
 How can anyone look at another human being and see them as so much less than them?